-- Geoff Bamford, pro bono Executive Director of the OCBS 2004-11, and of the OMC 2008-11, relinquished those responsibilities.
-He has remained So-Wide Chair and an OCBS Trustee.
+- Geoff Bamford, pro bono Executive Director of the OCBS 2004-11, and of the OMC 2008-11, handed on those responsibilities and stuck with being So-Wide Chair and an OCBS Trustee.

 - So-Wide reduced its activities.
-Apart from supporting visits to/from Oxford, it has had one main focus, the Visitorship for Traditional Scholars.
+It has had one main focus, the Visitorship for Traditional Scholars.
 This has benefited from John Eskenazi’s generous support.

-Since 2011, So-Wide has been in a holding pattern.
-Now it is time to see if we can set it on a firmer footing and perhaps do more.
+Since 2011, So-Wide has been in a holding pattern and the Visitorship has continued without change.
+Now it is time to see if we can set things on a firmer footing and perhaps do more.

 The first stage is to develop this website.
 It will

-- some of what it has come out with, and
+- present the charity plus some of what it has done

 - invite participation and support.